cxreg/smartcd/README.md

   The primary way of doing this is to create a "cd" function which calls `smartcd cd`.
 This also works with push and popd.
-The simplest way to create these wrappers is to call `smartcd setup cd`, `smartcd setup pushd`, and `smartcd setup pushd`.
+The simplest way to create these wrappers is to call `smartcd setup cd`, `smartcd setup pushd`, and `smartcd setup popd`.
 When you `smartcd config`, this will be set up for you.

   If you prefer (or in addition), you can hook the prompt command.